TonyPhipps/tech-notes/3dprinting_fdm.md

 ## Small Parts Detaching Mid-Print
 Like miniature figures with small surface area touching the bed... going
 - Ensure bed is clean.
 Initial adhesion could have been poor due to dust.
 - Ensure bed is not too hot for the filament.
-PLA can't take much more than 60deg celsius.
+PLA 55c-65c, PETG 80c-90cc
 - Right-click the object and "Add part" a slab.
-  - Resize the slab to be as tall as a single layer, .8mm wide, and as long as needed to either connect to a nearby object for support or make another thin circle to attach it to.
+  - Resize the slab to be as tall as a single layer, 1mm wide, and as long as needed to either connect to a nearby object for support or make another thin circle to attach it to.
 - Consider adding a brim